Not everyone thinks it's a good idea.

 - * When fanfic writers for The Beatles worked more modern Boy Bands into their fics, things got ugly; even, or maybe especially, those who were tweens thought Boy Bands were necessarily evil.
 There is one Beatles fic, "Angelic Sins," that attempts to make the group 98 Degrees into villains.
 (This one also has Metallica as a friendly presence despite kidnapping John Lennon — this was completed before the Napster scandal and St. Anger.)

 - The fandoms for *NSYNC and Backstreet Boys are largely credited for jumpstarting the idea of using Livejournal as a fandom platform as the site was started right around the time of the height of the bands' careers.
-These two fanbases are even credited in Fanlore as the being the genesis for many of the major common fandom experiences.
+These two fanbases are even credited in Fanlore as the being the genesis for many of the major common fandom experiences and gradually making the idea of RPF much less taboo among fandom circles.

 - Bandfics, either involving original characters varying in quality to bandslash.
 The bandslash ends to be significantly better written than the Sue!fic but significantly less concerned with reality.
 Quizilla was particularly infamous for "bandfics", starring people from any band that featured a moderately attractive male, from Simple Plan to All Time Low and everything in between.